rpastijn/stuff/dir-welcome/welcome.md

 This repository will be a collection of things that I found and described.
 I use it as my personal library but you are free to use it for your own purpose as well as long as you do not publish it as your own.

+## Disclaimer ##

+Unless explicitly identified as such, the sample code here is not certified or supported by Oracle; it is intended for educational or testing purposes only.
+Oracle Corporation does not warrant that this document is error-free.
+Oracle and all references to Oracle Products are trademarks or registered trademarks of Oracle Corporation.
+All other products or company names are used for identification purposes only, and may be trademarks of their respective owners.

 ## Contents description

 - Links: Various links and URLs to PTS and other peoples resources (20-APR-2020)